 The color and shapes will also give it an aesthetic overlook.
 Also, as each plant will have its own space to grow, you will be able to grow more plants and divide their maintenance accordingly.

-Now, with these tips and tricks, you can enjoy low maintenance gardening even if you are a beginner.
-Hope this will save you precious time and efforts and help you enjoy greeneries without being burdened with loads of maintenance.
+Now, with these tips and tricks, you can enjoy low-maintenance gardening even if you are a beginner.
+Hope this will save you precious time and effort and help you enjoy greeneries without being burdened with loads of maintenance.